 (Craft, Art And People Together)

 Creative Kernow is working within the framework of the European CARPET Scheme to offer two residency spaces at Krowji for one month in November 2018 and again in May 2019.
 Applications were invited from artists based in Morocco, Spain and Portugal who are interested in experimenting with the possibilities of co-creating with another professional –from a different country and possibly a different discipline.
 Two artists from Cornwall were selected for a month’s residency in the partnering countries.

-Artist Hamza El Fasiki has joined Krowji from Morocco for the month of November.
+Artist Hamza El Fasiki joined Krowji from Morocco for the month of November.
 He worked together with Falmouth-based artist Megan Jordan to create work that highlighted their common initiative.
-Hamza will also be sharing his skills publicly with a Leather book-binding workshop at Krowji under the title of ‘The Artist in Me’ and visitors can meet Hamza during Christmas Open Studios and see the body of work he has created during his time at Krowji.
+Hamza also shared his skills publicly at Krowji with a Leather book-binding workshop and a Sacred Geometry workshop under the title of ‘The Artist in Me’.
+Visitors could meet Hamza during Christmas Open Studios and see the body of work he had created during his time at Krowji.
 Read more about Hamza’s visit here.